Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Tsuyuko," ranked by the total number of "Good!" votes.

-露 means "dew, russia."
+露 means "dew, to reveal, slight."

 Droplet - A small amount of liquid, such as water, that forms a sphere and falls from the sky or from a surface.